mParticle/mparticle-apple-sdk/migration-guide-v8.md

 ### AppTrackingTransparency framework

+> The following change was set to originally occur with the release of iOS 14.
+On [September 3rd, 2020](https://developer.apple.com/news/?id=hx9s63c5) Apple announced that the change would instead occur later in the year to give developers time to make necessary changes.
+Our example code takes this fact into account by not including the request for IDFA permission to ATTrackingManager's `requestTrackingAuthorizationWithCompletionHandler:` API.

 One of the more impactful changes relates to the collection of user identifiers, and specifically the Advertising Identifier (IDFA).
 From [Apple's documentation](https://developer.apple.com/app-store/user-privacy-and-data-use/):

 > With iOS 14, iPadOS 14, and tvOS 14, you will need to receive the user’s permission through the AppTrackingTransparency framework to track them or access their device’s advertising identifier.
 Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
 Tracking also refers to sharing user or device data with data brokers.